-Accommodation: We stay overnight in a guesthouse, where the host will make you more than welcome and has become a favorite with our customers
+Accommodation: Stay overnight in a guesthouse, where the host will make you more than welcome and has become a favorite with our customers

 Gentle scenery on the bonny banks of Loch Lomond.
 Passing highland cattle in the fields the route winds up through forest and across the moors up to Conic Hill, which from the summit gives great views over the loch, and across the islands there.
 This marks the boundary of the Highland fault and officially the start of the Highlands proper.
 The way drops down to Balmaha by the water, and then winds its way towards Rowardennan along the Loch shore with tree-framed views.
 Rowardennan marks the road head, and a convenient place to stay at our pleasant hotel.
 An extra day here would be advised if you wanted to make an ascent of Ben Lomond.

-Accommodation: We stay overnight at the Rowardennan Hotel with bar.
-The Inn is practically on the shore of Loch Lomond and beautiful scenery surrounds it including the mass of Ben Lomond.
+Accommodation: Stay overnight at the Rowardennan Hotel.
+The Inn is practically on the shore of Loch Lomond with beautiful scenery including the mass of Ben Lomond.
 All rooms have ensuite facilities.
 The restaurant provides carefully selected dishes ensuring that you receive a true taste of Scotland.

 Today you walk in the shadow of Ben Lomond for much of the time, following the Loch edge path.
 There are no big ascents to make, but a few short steep ups and downs.
-You can pass by Rob Roy’s prison and cave: cave areas where he is said to have held up in times of difficulty and held prisoners at his pleasure.
-You could perhaps have a drink at the hotel at Inversnaid before walking onto Ardleish, where you can raise a buoy on a pole to attract the attention of the ferryman who will collect you and transfer you to our hotel on the western side of the Loch (approx £3 not included).
-Or if you fancy the longer option, or the weather is too rough, you need to continue to Beinglas farm or the Inverarnan Drover’s Inn to call for a taxi to transfer you to the hotel (not included).
+You can pass by Rob Roy’s prison and cave where he is said to have stopped at in times of difficulty and held prisoners at his pleasure.
+You could perhaps have a drink at the hotel at Inversnaid before walking onto Ardleish, where you can raise a buoy on a pole to attract the attention of the ferryman who will collect you and transfer you to the hotel on the western side of the Loch (approx £3 not included).
+Or if you fancy the longer option, if the weather is too rough, you need to continue to Beinglas farm or the Inverarnan Drover’s Inn to call for a taxi to transfer you to the hotel (not included).